Greek Constitution of 1973: Later amendments and abolition

 The relevant articles were stricken from the constitution, including the transitory articles 137 & 140 which stipulated that municipal and parliamentary elections should be called for by the end of 1973.
-A second constituent act (31/12/1973) abolished the Constitutional Court.
+A second constituent act (31/12/1973) abolished the Constitutional Court of Greece.

 Consequently, the system was amended to what could be described as a "quasi-parliamentary" republic, as it resembled the ministerial council-centered separation of powers under the 1952 constitution, but for the presence of a Sovereign and an active Parliament.
 The amendment had little effect on the political life of a country under martial law.

-The Constitution would remain in place until 1 August, 1974 when the Karamanlis administration reverted in effect the 1952 but for the monarchy-related provisions, and abolished the 1973 revision of the 1968 constitution.
-General Gizikis remained as President pro tempore until the referendum 1974, having the same limited duties: countersignature of laws, presidential decrees and constituent acts.
+The Constitution would remain in place until 1 August, 1974 when the Karamanlis administration reverted in effect the 1952 constitution but for the monarchy-related provisions, and abolished the 1973 revision of the 1968 constitution.
+General Gizikis remained as President pro tempore until the 1974 referendum, having the same limited duties: countersignature of laws, presidential decrees and constituent acts.